Safe Church Training

 Information for Congregational and Organizational Safe Church Administrators

-The Episcopal Church has always strived to be a safe place for all to gather, to learn, and to worship.
-For decades we have had programs in place to set appropriate standards and provide education for protecting the vulnerable among us.
-Embracing a culture of safety and accountability to one another helps us create healthy communities of faith.
+The Episcopal Church strives to be a safe place for all to gather and be formed by Word and Sacrament.
+Since the 1980s, the Episcopal Church has provided policy and training in best practices for protecting the vulnerable in our midst.
+Embracing a culture of safety and accountability to one another is essential in helping us create healthy and vital communities of faith.

-Our Safe Church policies come from the General Convention of the Episcopal Church with training developed by the Safe Church Task Force in collaboration with the Faith Formation Office and Legal Affairs of The Episcopal Church.
-Oversight for Safe Church is maintained by the Faith Formation Office at The Episcopal Church.
-Praesidium Academy provides the platform for Safe Church training.
+Our Safe Church policies originate from the Model Policies adopted by the General Convention of the Episcopal Church with training developed by the Safe Church Task Force in collaboration with the Faith Formation Office of the Episcopal Church, the Legal Affairs Office of the Episcopal Church, and the Church Pension Group.
+The Faith Formation Office maintains oversight for Safe Church at the Episcopal Church.
+Praesidium Academy is the only approved provider of Safe Church training.

-In Oklahoma, the Diocesan Council adopted new Safe Church policies in 2022, in compliance with General Convention policies.
+In Oklahoma, the Diocesan Council adopted newly revised Safe Church policies for the protection of children, youth, and vulnerable adults in March 2025, in compliance with General Convention policies.

 Have questions about Safe Church?
 Contact a member of the staff below.